wp-plugins/itro-popup/readme.txt

 == Description ==

+FOR ANY INFORMATION AND FETURES INFO PLEASE VISIT THE OFFICIAL SITE [www.itro.eu](http://www.itro.eu/)

+MAKE YOUR DONATION - HELP US TO DEVELOP FOR YOU!
+[DONATE NOW](http://www.itro.eu/index.php/donate/)

 ITRO Popup is a very lightweight Plugin which allow users to add a fully-customizable  and perfectly centered popup.
 It has a very user-friendly interface, which allow users to easily modify all settings needed for a popup, without coding.
 With "Age restricted site"  option, the popup block the navigation (for age validation) until the user declare that is above the local country legal age.